CADD-SC/BBB-Permeability-Prediction-Model/README.md

-# Blood-Brain-Barrier-Permeability-Prediction-Model
+# Blood-Brain-Barrier-Permeablity-Prediction-Model
-Machine learning-based prediction model for blood-brain barrier Permeability prediction of early stage drug screening
+Machine learning-based prediction model for blood-brain barrier permeability prediction of early stage drug screening

 ## Introduction: ##

-Welcome to our repository, here we provide machine learning model to efficiently predict the blood-brain barrier (BBB) permeability of target drug compounds in early stage drug discovery process
+Welcome to our repository, here we provide machine learning model to efficiently predict the blood-brain barrier (BBB) permeability of target drug compounds in early stage drug discovery process.
+BBB is a critical physiological barrier that protects the central nervous system (CNS) from potentially harmful substances while allowing essential nutrients to pass through.
+Accurate prediction of a compound's ability to cross the BBB is essential in the development of CNS-targeting drugs.

+## Classification criteria
+The model uses a logBB threshold:

+</strong>If <em>logBB</em> ≥ -1, the compound is <strong>BBB Permeable</strong> and belongs to class 1.
+If <em>logBB</em> < -1, it is <strong>Not BBB Permeable</strong> and belongs to class 0.</strong>

 ## Dependencies ##